Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 The containers can be used for just about anything from nuts and bolts to make up, and, if you’re feeling really crafty you can even glue a few together to make a desk or dressing-table tidy.

 To make a doorstep, you need a bottle with its cap.
 Fill this almost to the top with sand or small pebbles.
-Add a creative touch by applying fabric, ribbons or beads.
+Add a creative touch by covering the bottle in fabric, or applying fabric, ribbons or beads.